romanwixinger/profiles-rest-api/documentation/SubtopicGET.md

 **Retrieve subtopics**
 ----
-  This is a simple for for retrieving subtopics.
+  This is a request for retrieving subtopics.

 * **URL**